Payrolled Important Information

 - StaffMatrix Candidate Login

 Payroll is delivered by direct deposit (unless prohibited by state law) into your personal checking or savings account.
 If you do not have a personal checking or savings account, you have the option of receiving a payroll card.
 Payroll cards are mailed to your home within two (2) weeks.
-Once the card is received simply activate the card and your next pay will be deposited directly onto that card.
+Once the card is received simply activate the card, notify payroll that your card is activated (firstname.lastname@example.org) and your next pay will be deposited directly onto that card.

 Pay Stub Delivery